gtkafka/my-MAUS-code/README.md

-# my-MAUS-code
+# Cherenkov code for the MICE Analysis User Software (MAUS).
-## This is code I wrote for the MAUS software project for the Muon Ionization Cooling Experiment (MICE).
+Each of these files were written by myself.

 ### The Cherenkov Detector